World Trade Center (1973–2001): Proposed lease

 Slow leasing was a hallmark of the old World Trade Center complex.
 The Twin Towers suffered high vacancy rates for decades.
 The complex achieved 95% occupancy only in mid-2001.

 Following the Port Authority's approved plans to privatize the World Trade Center in the late 1990s, they sought to lease it to a private entity in 2001.
-Bids for the lease came from Vornado Realty Trust; a joint bid between Brookfield Properties Corporation and Boston Properties; and a joint bid by Silverstein Properties and the Westfield Group.
+Bids for the lease came from Vornado Realty Trust; a joint bid between Brookfield Properties and Boston Properties; and a joint bid by Silverstein Properties and the Westfield Group.
 Privatizing the World Trade Center would add it to the city's tax rolls and provide funds for other Port Authority projects.

 On February 15, 2001, the Port Authority announced that Vornado Realty Trust had won the World Trade Center lease, paying $3.25 billion for the 99-year lease.
-Vornado outbid Silverstein by $600 million though Silverstein upped his offer to $3.22 billion.
-However, Vornado insisted on last minute changes to the deal, including a shorter 39-year lease, which the Port Authority considered nonnegotiable.
+Vornado outbid Silverstein by $600 million, though Silverstein upped his offer to $3.22 billion.
+However, Vornado insisted on last-minute changes to the deal, including a shorter 39-year lease, which the Port Authority considered nonnegotiable.
 Vornado later withdrew and Silverstein's bid for the lease to the World Trade Center was accepted on April 26, 2001, and closed on July 24, 2001.